-If you’re looking for a pointy cactus which will only grow to be around six inches or less, this could be your plant.
+If you’re looking for a pointy cactus that will only grow to be around 6-inches or less, this could be your plant.
 It also produces pretty, colorful blooms on it as well.
 If I noticed it as a small child, you know this plant can draw the eye.

 Keep in mind, this plant prefers partial shade and can be eye-catching too.
 It produces star-shaped flowers which are a vibrant pink color.